menu

 Demographics

+Upton is a somewhat ethnically-diverse town.
 The people who call Upton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Upton residents report their race to be White.
-Important ancestries of people in Upton include German, Irish, English, Dutch, and Welsh.
+The greatest number of Upton residents report their race to be White, followed by Native American.
+Important ancestries of people in Upton include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Upton is English.
 Other important languages spoken here include Italian and African languages.